lost-RD/AllowDazedDrops/README.md

 ##Changelog:

 ###1.0:
-* threw it together in half an hour
+* threw it together in 2 hours
 * things seem to work